robsann/ElasticStackLab/README.md

 ### IP Addresses

-Below is an image showing the IP addresses of Ubuntu Server VM (left) and Windows 10 VM (right).
+Below is an image showing the IP addresses of the Ubuntu Server VM (left) and the Windows 10 VM (right).

 <img src="images/ip_addresses.png" title="IP Addresses"/>

 <br/><br/>
 # Setup Overview and Tests

-## 1 - Elastic Stack and Setup Overview
+## 1 - Elastic Stack 8 and Windows Security Setup
+This section provides an overview of Elastic Stack 8, detailing the created policies and the integrations utilized in each policy.
+Additionally, it discusses the Windows Security setup employed in this lab.

-### 1.1 - Elastic Stack
+### 1.1 - Elastic Stack 8
 At the core of the Elastic Stack 8 comprises Elasticsearch, the robust data engine, and Kibana, the intuitive user interface.
 Additionally, Elastic Agent and Integrations are employed to ship data from endpoints.
 - **Elasticsearch** is the distributed search and analytics engine at the heart of the Elastic Stack.
 Elasticsearch is where the indexing, search, and analysis happen.
 - **Kibana** enables the user interface to navigate the Elastic Stack.
 With Kibana you can: Search, observe, and protect your data; Analyze your data; Manage, monitor, and secure the Elastic Stack.